 A healthy diet is very important if you are pregnant or trying to get pregnant.
-Eating healthily during pregnancy will help your baby to develop and grow and will help to keep you fit and well.
 You don't need to go on a special diet, but make sure that you eat a variety of different foods every day in order to get the right balance of nutrients that you and your baby need.
-You should also avoid certain foods - see 'Foods to avoid' on page 31.
+You should also avoid certain foods - see Foods to avoid on page 34.

 You will probably find that you are more hungry than normal, but you don't need to 'eat for two' - even if you are expecting twins or triplets.
 Have breakfast every day - this will help you to avoid snacking on foods that are high in fat and sugar.
-You may have to change the amounts of different foods that you eat, rather than cutting out all your favourites.